neondatabase/postgresql_anonymizer/docs/generalization.md

 ===============================================================================

-Reducing the accuracy of sensible data
+Reducing the accuracy of sensitive data
 --------------------------------------------------------------------------------

 The idea of generalization is to replace data with a broader, less accurate